-This vacancy is full-time from September 2023.
+The current vacancy is a permanent fulltime post, although part-time (minimum 0.6) may be available.
 The successful applicant will join an experienced, successful and supportive department and will be passionate about teaching Mathematics across our age and ability range.
 We expect to appoint a teacher who combines a strong intellectual interest in Mathematics with an imaginative and flexible approach to classroom teaching.
 The successful candidate will have initiative and be committed to developing a true appreciation of mathematical methods in their pupils, as well as to preparing them for success in public examinations.